Arthur Hastings

-Captain Arthur J. M. Hastings, OBE, is a fictional character created by Agatha Christie as the companion-chronicler and best friend of the Belgian detective, Hercule Poirot.
+Captain Arthur J. M. Hastings, OBE, is a fictional character created by Agatha Christie as the companion-chronicler and best friend of the Belgian detective Hercule Poirot.
 He is first introduced in Christie's 1920 novel The Mysterious Affair at Styles (originally written in 1916) and appears as a character in seven other Poirot novels, including the final one Curtain: Poirot's Last Case (1975), along with a play and many short stories.
 He is also the narrator of several of them.

 Literary function

 Hastings is today strongly associated with Poirot, due more to the television adaptations than to the novels.
 Many of the early TV episodes of Agatha Christie's Poirot were adaptations of short stories, in most of which he appeared in print.
 A few were stories into which he had been adapted (for example, Murder in the Mews).
-In Christie's original writings, however, Hastings is not in every short story or novel.
+In Christie's original writings, Hastings is not in every short story or novel.
 He is not a character in either Death on the Nile or Murder on the Orient Express, the two best-known Poirot novels.
 Of the twenty-two Poirot novels published between 1920 and 1937, he appears in seven.
-Moreover, when Christie expanded The Submarine Plans (1923) as The Incredible Theft (1937), she removed Hastings.
+When Christie expanded The Submarine Plans (1923) as The Incredible Theft (1937), she removed Hastings.

 Hastings appears to have been introduced by Christie in accordance with the model of Sherlock Holmes's associate, Doctor Watson, to whom he bears a marked resemblance.
 Both narrate in the first person, both are slow to see the significance of clues, and both stand as a form of surrogate for the reader.
 There are even similarities of role: Hastings is Poirot's only close friend and the two share a flat briefly when Poirot sets up his detective agency.
 Similarly to Watson, Hastings also has a penchant for speculation and gambling, as well as a military background in the colonial Middle East.
 The presence of Chief Inspector Japp, a close "literary descendant" of Holmes's Inspector Lestrade, fleshed out Christie's adoption of the Holmes paradigm.

 In the novels, Hastings's literary function changes with Poirot's method.
 In the earlier phase of his career, Hastings is valued for his imaginative approach to cases, inevitably giving rise to fanciful hypotheses that Poirot gently mocks.
-Poirot himself characterised Hastings thus in "The Mystery of the Spanish Chest" (1932): How my dear friend, Hastings, would have enjoyed this!
+Poirot himself characterised Hastings thus in "The Mystery of the Spanish Chest" (1932): "How my dear friend, Hastings, would have enjoyed this!
 What romantic flights of imagination he would have had.
 What ineptitudes he would have uttered!
-Ah ce cher Hastings, at this moment, today, I miss him...
+Ah ce cher Hastings, at this moment, today, I miss him..."
 Later in her career, Christie's apparatus is less fanciful and the opportunity for wild speculation much diminished.
 When the need for a sidekick arises in the later novels and stories it is either as: